nmkahlen/BinauralSDM/README.md

 ## Changelog

+### 2022-11-09
+- Added `Normalize` function.
+Allows for normalizing responses to A weighted direct sound, direct sound and early reflections or full response
+- Added `Modify_Reverb_Slope_EDC` and example.
+This is an alternative to RT estimation based whitening correction and avoids possible artefects to to inaccurate RT estimation in small bands
+- Speedup in `Synthesize_SDM_Binaural.m` when quantization is used.
+By only searching for unique positions in the HRTF set, rendering is x20 faster in the example

 ### 2022-08-30 - v0.5
 - Add `Save_BRIR_sofa.m` to export rendered BRIRs as SOFA-file (activated by default over exporting individual WAV-files with according changes for new flags in `create_BRIR_data.m`)
 - Rename `SaveBRIR.m` into `Save_BRIR_wav.m`